hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 ---
 name: deploying
-# Deploying Policies in Terraform Cloud
+# Deploying Policies in HCP Terraform

 - After successfully testing a policy with the CLI and possibly also on TFC itself, you will want to deploy it to your TFC organizations.
 - If you have not already added the policy to a policy set in your organizations, do that at this time.